They say pain clears away space in the heart for joy and I am a witness to this process.

 This is my promised land.
 Welcome.

-They also say “follow your bliss” but I say “follow your pain and watch it turn into bliss”
+They also say “follow your bliss” but fuck that, follow your pain instead.

 photo by Alex Sorto

 TO LIVE A JOYFUL LIFE IS A REVOLUTIONARY ACT.